Necessary and Sufficient Conditions for Difference Flatness: Projectable Vector Fields and Distributions

-is regular.
-Because of the linear independence of the rows of the Jacobian matrix of the submersion $f$, this is always possible and ensures that (\ref{eq:adapted_coordinates}) is a (local) diffeomorphism.
-With coordinates $(\theta,\xi)$ on $\mathcal{X}\times\mathcal{U}$, the map (\ref{eq:map_f}) takes the simple form $f=\mathrm{pr}_{1}$, i.e.,
+on $\mathcal{X}\times\mathcal{U}$ which are adapted to the ``fibration'' (foliation) determined by the map (\ref{eq:map_f}).
+The $m$ functions $h^{j}(x,u)$ must be chosen such that the Jacobian matrix of the right-hand side of (\ref{eq:adapted_coordinates}) is regular.
+Because of the submersivity condition (\ref{eq:submersivity}), this is always possible and can be achieved e.g. by choosing suitable components of $x$ or $u$.
+With coordinates $(\theta,\xi)$ on $\mathcal{X}\times\mathcal{U}$, the map (\ref{eq:map_f}) has the simple form

 All points of $\mathcal{X}\times\mathcal{U}$ with the same value of $\theta$ belong to the same fibre and are mapped to the same point of $\mathcal{X}^{+}$, regardless of the value of the fibre coordinates $\xi$.
 In adapted coordinates, a vector field (\ref{eq:f-related_v}) on $\mathcal{X}\times\mathcal{U}$ has in general the form